hgrf/P13pt/README.md

 # P13 python tools is the new RFLPA

+## setting up the dependencies

+it is recommended to do this in a virtual environment

+    virtualenv venv
+    . venv/bin/activate
+    pip install -r requirements.txt

+## building the doc

+cd into the docs directory and execute

+    make html

+then the doc can be accessed: /docs/\_build/html/index.html

 ## file name strucure

 file names for DC or RF data should contain parameters separated by underscores, i.e. in the format "...\_name=value\_..."